 Proofing Print Collateral with Ashore

 Print collateral can be a walking, talking advertisement for your brand – so you want it to turn out just right.
 Luckily, Ashore makes the process of reviewing and approving print collateral easy for marketing and creative teams.
 By streamlining the process, artists can submit their work for approval and get immediate feedback from approvers before sending their design to the printer.
 Not only does Ashore save our users time, but it also improves approver feedback and gets projects approved with fewer iterations.
-If this sounds like something you’d be into, start your free 14-day trial of Ashore today!
+If this sounds like something you’d be into, sign up for a free Ashore account today!
 You do the designing – we’ll handle the rest.